top of page

 And when a project is ready,

-Twenty percent flows back to the Eden Foundation.
+twenty percent flows back into the Eden Foundation.

-and each project becomes part of the whole
+and why every project becomes part of the whole

 without anyone losing themselves.